CHTJonas/entropyd/README.md

 ## Copyright

+Copyright (c) 2018 Malcolm Scott.\
-Copyright (c) 2019–2020 Charlie Jonas.
+Copyright (c) 2019–2020 Charlie Jonas.\
-The code here is released under Version 2 of the GNU General Public License.
+The code here is released under Version 2 of the GNU General Public License.\
 See the LICENSE file for full details.